Current Ambassadors

 Activities: Painting, reading, playing games, being with my cats

-Awards: Jack Crawford Endowed Scholarship
+Awards: Jordan Fellowship Program Award, ECCB Undergraduate Research Award, Jack Crawford Endowed Scholarship

-Experience: Summer research, Poster presentations
+Experience: Summer research, Poster presentations, International research

 Howdy!
 My name is Audra Hicks, and I am a junior Ecology & Conservation Biology major from Tuscumbia, Alabama!
 I enjoy spending my time painting, reading, playing games, or just hanging out with my cats.
 After graduation, I plan on furthering my education by going to graduate school for something in the realm of wildlife ecology or ecology and evolutionary biology.
 I hope to continue research as a career afterwards, with a focus on invasion biology and evolutionary biology.